markwilde33/CI-project-three/README.md

     $ heroku ps:scale web=1
     ```
 10. Setup config variables on heroku dashboard:
-    - go to settings and click on reveal config vars
+    - Go to settings and click on reveal config vars
     - Set IP to 0.0.0.0
     - Set PORT to 5000

 11. Restart dynos:
     - Navigate into the 'More' menu and select 'Restart all dynos' to update the apps settings.

 12. Open app:
-    -Click on the Open 'app' button to view your heroku deployed app in the browser.
+    - Click on the 'Open app' button to view your heroku deployed app in the browser.

 ## Installation

 ```